amm009uk/MultiSensor/README.md

 - D7 Pin for door/window sensor 3
 - D8 Pin for door/window sensor 4

-These can be reconfigured within MultiSensor\src\User.h.
+These can be reconfigured within MultiSensor\src\User.h

 -------------------------------------------------------------------------------------------------------------
 ## Credits